Magora-IOS/MAGComfortTextInput/README.md

 }
 ```

-For UIScrollView as fundament view of your InputFields you should to write like code:
+If, for example, you have 3 UITextField and 3 UITextView in UIScrollView (or UITableView) of your UIViewController, then change initialization code on the next:

 ```ruby
 - (MAGViewComfortTextInput *)configureTextFieldsForConvinientUsing {